 When should I take hydroxychloroquine?

 You should take hydroxychloroquine with or immediately after food.

 What dose should I take?

 Your doctor will advise you about this.
-Usually you will be started on a full dose (for example, 400 mg daily or 2 tablets of 200mg hydroxychloroquine) and later your doctor may reduce the dose (for example, to 200 mg daily of hydroxychloroquine).
-Some patients may only need to take hydroxychloroquine two or three times per week when their disease is being well controlled.
+Usually you will be started on a full dose (for example, 400 mg daily or 2 tablets of 200 mg and later your doctor may reduce the dose (for example, to 200 mg daily).
+Some patients may only need to take hydroxychloroquine two or three times per week or only during the summer months when their disease when their disease typically flares up.

 What are the possible side effects of hydroxychloroquine?

 Side effects are uncommon; however, a few people may develop one of the following: rash, indigestion, diarrhoea, headache, blurred vision, cramps or muscle weakness, darkening of the skin, or bleaching of the hair.

 A rare, side effect of long-term hydroxychloroquine is “hydroxychloroquine retinopathy”.
 In this condition, hydroxychloroquine affects the function of the light-sensitive film at the back of the eye called the retina.
 If not identified early through regular eye screening, severe retinopathy can cause permanent loss of sight.
 If severe, sight loss can may continue to worsen after the drug is stopped.